blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

 Configure DNS
 -------------

-Store the domain we will use for the Mozilla sync service (remember to replace ``msync.example.com`` with your domain name):
+Store the domain we will use for the Firefox Sync Server (remember to replace ``msync.example.com`` with your domain name):
 ::